 Before you start filming, you have to think about syncing the footage.
 If you had previously done any multi-camera editing, you know that with all the amount of footage from multiple cameras and all the wedding scenes that tends to blend into utter chaos the very next morning, it is a very tiresome experience for somebody sitting behind editing station at two o'clock in the night to guess the sync without some sort of visible and obvious clue.
 This should be one important thing to remember before you even start.

-A professional crew uses "Jam Syncing", which is not as the name suggest smearing marmalade on the bride but rather plugging all cameras into a timecode generator.
+A professional crew uses "Jam Syncing", which is not as the name suggest smearing marmalade on the bride but rather plugging all cameras into a time code generator.

 You don't actually need sticks (here, here), just enlist some of your bored crew member, or a lonely bridesmaid to stand where all cameras can see her.
-Start the cameras rolling and let the person to visibly clap or jump or do something equally enjoyable (or humiliating if it is your sleepy crew memeber).
+Start the cameras rolling and let the person to visibly clap or jump or do something equally enjoyable (or humiliating if it is your sleepy crew member).
 Alternatively if all your crew members, bridesmaids and friends deserted you or it is not appropriate for a sane person to jump and clap in front of a president, hungry lion pride or both, just quietly start all cameras, dust off your digital photo cam with working flash and take a good nice picture of the scene (with the flash of course!).
 Just make sure nobody else get the same idea at that particular time.
 Or feed the lions...either one will make a good, memorable sync point.

 Once rolling, keep on going